webix-hub/docs/data/desktop/vue.md

 });
 ~~~

-Into the Vue template we put a Webix-based slider that we've created above.
+We put a Webix-based slider created above into the Vue template.

-We bound the "progress" data attribute both to the slider and the input elements.
+Also we bound the "progress" data attribute both to the slider and the input elements.
 Thus, when its value changes, both controls will update their values
 correspondingly.

 **Related sample:** [Vue+Webix Custom UI](https://webix-hub.github.io/webix-vue/samples/04_custom_ui.html)